NRaoV/guestbook-12-factor/README.md

 ##### III.
 Config

+Store Config in the environment (not in the code).

 - [ ] You only build once for deploys to all of your environments
 - [ ] Configuration that changes between builds are passed into the app as environment variables.
 Options for passing include Docker `Config`, Kubernetes `ConfigMaps` and Helm `values.yaml`.
 - [ ] Secrets are passed in using secure methods such as `Docker Secrets` or `Kubernetes Secrets` and no secrets are stored in version control

 ##### IV.
 Backing Services

+Treat backing resources as attached services.

 - [ ] Connect to backing resources via URL + secrets.
 Example of loading cloudant database via URL in Java code: [here](src/main/java/wasdev/sample/store/CloudantVisitorStore.java)
 - [ ] Externize connection info into external config.
 Such as in helm [values.yaml](charts/liberty-starter/values.yaml)

 ##### V. Build, Release, Run

+Strictly separate build and run stages.

 - [ ] Builds are triggered via a code change.
 With microservices, this must be automated and this automation lives in source control with the app.
 Such as with a (JenkinsFile)[JenkinsFile]
 - [ ] Builds result in a release with a unique release ID to be easily referenced in the "Run" stage.
 Example of a release would be a Docker Image, stored in a central registry (accessable in all environments), tagged with a release ID such as a build number or git commit hash.